-NatureServe is a collaboration of independent natural heritage member programs, conservation data centres, and an international coordinating organization.
-The network currently has over 80 member organizations including all US states, the Navajo Nation, Tennessee Valley Association, all provinces and territories in Canada, 12 countries in Latin America, one thematic member (Bat Conservation International), and a subnational member in Brazil.
-The Canadian member programs are also assisted by a national level office, NatureServe Canada.
-These First Edition NatureServe network Functions and Standards encompass the US and Canada.
-Latin American has its own standards in recognition of a greater diversity of program structure and operations attendant to the multi-national composition of Latin America.
+NatureServe is a collaboration of independent natural heritage member programs, Conservation Data Centres, and an international coordinating organization.
+The international network currently has 60 government and non-government member organizations in Canada and the US.
+The Canadian member programs are also coordinated by a national level office, NatureServe Canada.
+These NatureServe Network Functions and Standards encompass the US and Canada.

 There is great diversity among the member programs, ranging from non-profits to university-housed programs to government agencies or other models.
+This diversity brings great strength to the Network.

+Yet there are no baseline criteria for what is required for an organization to be a constituent (voting)

+NatureServe Network member program / Conservation

-This diversity brings great strength to the network.
-Yet there are no baseline criteria for what is required for an organization to be a constituent (voting) member program ("member program" or "member" in this document).
-There is a common understanding that at a minimum a member program must employ the Natural Heritage Methodology for the collection and management of biological data and engage in data exchanges with NatureServe.
-These are the most basic elements for creating the international biological database that is the foundation for NatureServe and all members.
+Data Centre ("member program" or "member" for the remainder of this document).

+There is a common understanding that at a minimum a member program must employ the Natural Heritage methodology for the collection and management of biological data and engage in data exchanges with

-Over the past two years a committee drawn from member programs and NatureServe staff has endeavored to develop basic criteria to define the components of the network and their functions.
-This document defines those functions, and identifies additional functions a member program could strive to achieve to benefit both itself and the network.
-Those additional functions would serve to improve the data and its utilization to further the conservation goals of the network, and further extend to include characteristics associated with network leadership.
+NatureServe.
+These are the most basic elements for creating the international biological database that is the foundation for NatureServe, NatureServe Canada and all members.
+Over the years, NatureServe committees have drawn from member programs and NatureServe staff to develop basic criteria to define the components of the Network and their functions.
+This document defines those functions, and identifies additional functions a member program could strive to achieve to benefit both itself and the Network.
+Those additional functions would serve to improve the data and its utilization to further the conservation goals of the Network, and further extend to include characteristics associated with network leadership.

-Respecting the history of the network, the purpose of developing standards for constituent member programs is to enable us to assess our vigor - and to look forward.
-It is also critical to be able to gauge the completeness of the network and its ability to provide the greatest possible coverage of the western hemisphere.
-These criteria can help guide the growth of programs, making them and the network stronger.
-Standards can also set out expectations that assist prospective new constituent members in assessing their ability to participate fully in the network.
+Respecting the history of the Network, the purpose of developing standards for constituent member programs is to enable us to assess our vigor - and to look forward.
+It is also critical to be able to gauge the completeness of the Network and its ability to provide the greatest possible coverage of Canada and the US.
+These criteria can help guide the growth of programs, making them and the Network stronger.
+Standards can also set out expectations that assist prospective new constituent members in assessing their ability to participate fully in the Network.
 They also aid NatureServe in identifying those areas where member program coverage is lacking, or if a program is unable to perform a basic function.
-With such information, the member program, NatureServe and its network members will be better able to assess what assistance may be needed, or identify other actions that could help increase the scope of services offered by a given program.
-This knowledge will enable us to build a stronger, more complete network that offers a consistent, high quality set of services to the conservation community for the protection and use of biological resources - the goals of the NatureServe network.
+With such information, the member program, NatureServe, NatureServe Canada and its Network members will be better able to assess what assistance may be needed, or identify other actions that could help increase the scope of services offered by a given program.
+This knowledge will enable us to build a stronger, more complete Network that offers a consistent, high quality set of services to the conservation community for the protection and use of biological resources - the goals of the international NatureServe Network.

 NatureServe is an organization that conducts its work at many levels, with a variety of nodes that perform interrelated functions.
 Member programs also work collectively, and with NatureServe staff, on projects that have regional, national or international implications.
-On a national or regional basis, section councils in the United States, Canada, Latin America and the Caribbean, also serve to coordinate activities and contributions to the larger network.
+On a national or regional basis, section councils in the United States and Canada also serve to coordinate activities and contributions to the larger Network.
 For the purpose of this document, these various network functions should be considered as NatureServe functions.